muhammed-nafihe/Face-Mask-Recognition-System-/readme.txt

+This project focuses on implementing a face mask detection system using machine learning techniques.
+The goal of this project is to detect whether a person in an image or video is wearing a face mask or not.
+By leveraging machine learning algorithms and computer vision techniques, we have developed a model capable of accurately classifying images into two categories: "With Mask" and "Without Mask."
+This project aims to contribute to public health efforts by providing a tool that can assist in enforcing face mask regulations in various settings, such as hospitals, schools, and public spaces.

 change some values :
  * on detect_mask_video.py - ln:65 ( give your project name )
  * on detect_mask_video.py - ln:26 ( copy paste the path of dataset int the project )